madebits/madebits.github.io/blog/2016/2016-03-03-WebWorker-Patterns.md

 ##Nested Dedicated Workers

-Nested workers are interesting because they enable sharing work between worker threads without having the main window deal with cross worker communication.
+Nesting workers is interesting for sharing work between worker threads without having the main window deal with cross worker communication.
 There are some places in the Internet that will tell you that workers can be created within workers.
 In my understanding, creating workers within workers is not part of workers scope API and Chrome, where I tried these examples out, conforms to that.
-We need to create all workers in the window thread, but we can chain their messaging channels so that they still communicate directly without going though the window.
+We need to create all workers in the window thread, but we can chain their messaging channels so that they still communicate directly without going through the window.

 <br>
 <svg version="1.2" baseProfile="tiny" width="129.41mm" height="73.59mm" viewBox="6611 5088 12941 7359" preserveAspectRatio="xMidYMid" fill-rule="evenodd" stroke-width="28.222" stroke-linejoin="round" xmlns="http://www.w3.org/2000/svg" xmlns:ooo="http://xml.openoffice.org/svg/export" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:presentation="http://sun.com/xmlns/staroffice/presentation" xmlns:smil="http://www.w3.org/2001/SMIL20/" xmlns:anim="urn:oasis:names:tc:opendocument:xmlns:animation:1.0" xml:space="preserve">